 We have seen several new Fitbit Sense users complain that they cannot locate their stress scores.
 The stress management score seems to be missing from their Fitbit app.

-Fitbit recommends wearing the Sense for a full day before it can show you your stress score but we have found that for some users it takes more than two to three days.
+Fitbit recommends wearing the Sense for a full day before it can show you your stress score, but we have found that it takes more than two to three days for some users.

 How to access the Stress Score on Fitbit Sense

-The second of the Stress Management feature is embedded within the Fitbit app.
+The second Stress Management feature is embedded within the Fitbit app.

 This is where you can locate your stress management score and see how your body responds to stress based on your heart rate, sleep, and activity level data.